 Creating a social ‘new normal’

-As everyone settles into a new routine, we should take care to make sure our new habits include staying social and connected to others.
-Although it might feel strange at first, be bold with suggesting new ways for your club’s members to maintain the bonds you’ve all worked so hard to forge in the past.
+We should make sure that staying social and connected to others becomes a habit – remotely and in person.
+Although it might feel strange at first, be bold with suggesting new ways for your club’s members to maintain the bonds you’ve all worked so hard to make.

-Some of the inspiration above is bound to lead to a few laughs together, and you might create a fun new tradition with your teammates to keep continuing after this is all over.
+Some of the inspiration above is bound to lead to a few laughs together, and you might create a fun new tradition with your teammates.